Peter Dennis, RPEQ, CPEng

 General Manager, Strategy & Sustainability with Hunter Water Corporation.
 In this role there was significant focus on strategic planning, community consultation, stakeholder engagement, capital portfolio management, capital planning and delivery, interface with regulators, water security, energy management and water resource management.

-He recently accepted a role on the Board of the Australia Water Association and occupies roles on the Newcastle Institute of Energy and Resources – Government Board, Mackay Regional Council Water and Waste Water Board and the NSW Local Government Board.
+Peter is currently a Director of the Australia Water Association and the NSW Local Government Procurement Board.
+He has previously been a Director on the Newcastle Institute of Energy and Resources Board and the Mackay Regional Council Water and Waste Board.

-Peter additionally is Conjoint Professor for the Faculty of Engineering and Built Environment, University of Newcastle, and has achieved a position within the Top 100 most Influential Engineers in Australia, Engineers Australia 2014, 2015.
+Peter serves as a Conjoint Professor for the Faculty of Engineering and Built Environment, University of Newcastle, and has achieved a position within the Top 100 most Influential Engineers in Australia, Engineers Australia 2014, 2015.